-December Table 1.
-Previous w vorks of problems and solutions to the colution f the (F.P.S.C) Kesearcher Type of study the problem the solution The thermal efficiency of the solar Tadahmun et al [14] EXP Low absorption of solar radiation Use a wavy, absorbent surface collector increased by (59, 65, 67%) at mass flow rates (0.005, 0.0091). and 0.013 kg/s) respectively Visa et al [15] NUM Lack of thermal space Design a flat, triangular solar collector that has a larger heat transfer area The results showed that the highest thermal efficiency reached (55%) at radiation intensity (800 and 900 watts/m 2).
+Researcher Table 1.
+Previous w vorks of problems and solutions to the problem the solution f the (F.P.S.C) Findings and remark Researcher Type of study the problem the solution The thermal efficiency of the solar Tadahmun et al [14] EXP Low absorption of solar radiation Use a wavy, absorbent surface collector increased by 59%, 65%, and 67% at mass flow rates of 0.005, 0.0091, and 0.013 kg/s, respectively.
+Visa et al [15] NUM Lack of thermal space Design a flat, triangular solar collector that has a larger heat transfer area The results showed that the highest thermal efficiency reached 55% at radiation intensities of 800 and 900 watts/m2.
 Zhou et al [16] EXP Low ambient temperature and high winds Use TIM TIM reduces frontal heat loss.
 Heat loss occurred from natural convection.
-Filipovi'c et al. [17] ЕХР Economic cost Using polycarbonate sheets as absorber and wooden box as base The thermal collector performed less efficiently, with its efficiency dropping to 30% less than a typical FPSC.
+Filipovi'c et al. [17] EXP Economic cost Using polycarbonate sheets as absorber and wooden box as base The thermal collector performed less efficiently, with its efficiency dropping to 30% less than a typical FPSC.
 Wang et al. [18] EXP The working fluid outlet temperature is low Use a dual-coupled collector (PCM).
-The researchers discovered a slight improvement in the (F.P.S.C) thermal performance Zhou et al [19] EXP The working fluid freezes.
-Use a PCM filled with antifreeze PCM module was a reasonable choice to get the most out of the PCM Balaji et al [20] EXP Reduced heat transfer Use an applicator and tube Achieving thermal efficiency of 72% Kanimozhi et al. [21] EXP Low thermal efficiency Use a porous medium and agitator Thermal efficiency rises to (63.8%), and when the porous medium is not used in the system, the efficiency rate reaches (56.6%).
-Fan et al. [22] EXP Low thermal efficiency Using a unique letter- shaped multi-channel wave absorption device V The percentage of increase in thermal efficiency reached (69.1%), while the FPSC efficiency reached (58.6%).
-Felipe et al. [23] EXP Disturbance in flow and lack of heat transfer The use of longitudinal vortex generators and the use of rectangular airfoils and delta airfoils When using wings (rectangular vortex generator) with an angle of attack of 45° with 750 W/m 2 , maximum heat transfer efficiency is achieved, however, pressure drop problems persist K.Balaji et al [24] ЕХР Low heat transfer coefficient Use the rod and insert the tube type inside the axial direction of the tube containing the working fluid The heat transfer coefficient increased and the rate of heat transfer from the liquid increased significantly.
+The researchers discovered a slight improvement in the FPSC thermal performance.
+Zhou et al [19] EXP The working fluid freezes.
+Use a PCM filled with antifreeze They claimed that a 15mm thick PCM module was a reasonable choice to get the most out of the PCM Balaji et al [20] EXP Reduced heat transfer Use an applicator and tube Achieving thermal efficiency of 72%.
+Kanimozhi et al. [21] EXP Low thermal efficiency Use a porous medium and agitator Thermal efficiency rises to (63.8%), and when the porous medium is not used in the system, the efficiency rate reaches (56.6%).
+Fan et al. [22] EXP Low thermal efficiency Using a unique letter- shaped multi-channel wave absorption device V The increase in thermal efficiency reached 69.1%, while the FPSC efficiency reached 58.6%.
+Felipe et al. [23] EXP Disturbance in flow and lack of heat transfer The use of longitudinal vortex generators and the use of rectangular airfoils and delta airfoils When using wings (rectangular vortex generator) with an angle of attack of 45° and 750 W/m2, maximum heat transfer efficiency is achieved; however, pressure drop problems persist.
+K.Balaji et al [24] EXP Low heat transfer coefficient Use the rod and insert the tube type inside the axial direction of the tube containing the working fluid The heat transfer coefficient increased and the rate of heat transfer from the liquid increased significantly.
 R.W.
-Moss et al. [25] EXP Low thermal efficiency Vacuum absorber 3% increase In the efficiency of the collector compared to the standard collector m.
-Ammar et al. [26] NUM Lost heat Addition of transparent insulating materials with parallel and overlapping interfaces An increase in thermal efficiency rates, reaching 81%.
+Moss et al. [25] EXP Low thermal efficiency Vacuum absorber There was a 3% increase in the efficiency of the collector compared to the standard collector. m.
+Ammar et al. [26] NUM Lost heat Addition of transparent insulating materials with parallel and overlapping interfaces Thermal efficiency rates increased, reaching 81%.
 S.A Sakhaei, MS Valipour.
 [27] EXP Low thermal efficiency Use corrugated spiral tubes.
-Thermal efficiency increased to (61.59%) R. Kansara et al. [28] EXP Low thermal efficiency Fitting the inner fins and porous media in the path of the airflow Thermal efficiency increased compared to the bare corridor.
+Thermal efficiency increased to 61.59%.
+R. Kansara et al. [28] EXP Low thermal efficiency Fitting the inner fins and porous media in the path of the airflow Thermal efficiency increased compared to the bare corridor.
 LLC Sakhaei, and M. Valipour [29] EXP Store excess energy.
-Use of spiral collector liquid passage and phase change materials An increase in the efficiency ratio by (39.8). %).
+Use of spiral collector liquid passage and phase change materials An increase in the efficiency ratio by 39.8%.